-- 2.1 The Council's Winter Maintenance Policy sets out the hierarchy of priorities and their corresponding target treatment times and periods of operation. - 2.2 Primary roads are treated first followed by Secondary roads.
-All other roads are classed as Other and treated as conditions require and as resources permit.

-2.3 The Council publishes Winter Services leaflets for each operational area which provides the public with a map depicting which roads are Primary and Secondary and offers information as to the level of service provided.
+- 2.1 The Council's Winter Maintenance Policy set's out the hierarchy of priorities and their corresponding target treatment times and periods of operation. - 2.2 Primary roads are treated first followed by Secondary roads.
+All other roads are classed as Other and treated as resources and conditions permit. - 2.3 The Council publishes Winter Services leaflets for each operational area which provides the public with a map depicting which roads are Primary and Secondary and offers information as to the level of service provided.